jackpine/collision/blog/_posts/2015-08-13-dangerous-intersections-how-to.md

 published: true
 category: blog
 layout: blog
+title: How to Find LA's Most Dangerous Intersections
-summary: How we ranked Los Angeles's most dangerous intersections for cyclists.
+summary: A step-by-step guide for how we ranked Los Angeles's most dangerous intersections for cyclists using publicly available data.
 ---

 We set out to find the most dangerous intersections for cyclists in Los